Navillus-BV/sarahsu-co/src/data/pages/services.md

     url: "/contact"
     text: Message Me
   title: Choose Your Adventure
-  content: And if you don't see what you're looking for, drop me a note so we can
+  content: Don't see what you're looking for?
+Drop me a note so we can figure out
-    figure out what's possible!
+    what's possible!
   image:
     alt: ''
     src: "../assets/images/aurora-borealis.jpg"